 - If the referral is about an allegation about a member of staff, a strategy discussion will take place between the school, education representatives, social services and the police, to decide what should happen next.

 They will contact you to let you know what is happening as soon as possible.

 You can find more information by:

-- Speaking to the ‘Designated Senior Person for Safeguarding’ at your school.
+- Speaking to the ‘Designated Senior Leader’ for Safeguarding at school (Mrs Emma Gilbert)

 - Looking at multi-agency child protection procedures on the South West Child Protection Procedures website: www.swcpp.org.uk.

 - Contacting your named social worker or the Wiltshire Multi-Agency Safeguarding Hub (MASH) on 0300 4560108 or if there is immediate danger phone 999.